WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 SCSS and CSS is compiled and spit out in a file under `public/assets` named the same as the entry point key of the JavaScript from which SCSS was included in the first place.

-## Note about loader names

-In v1.x guide it is mentioned that one can omit `-loader` part meanwhile stating one should not do it. webpack v2 has finally [dropped](https://webpack.js.org/guides/migrating/#automatic-loader-module-name-extension-removed) this.

 ## PostCSS plugins

 One does not simply... don't use PostCSS.
 [Use plugins!](https://cdn.meme.am/instances/500x/68322636.jpg)